metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_retry_v1alpha1_manifest.md

 Optional:

-- `back_off` (Attributes) BackOff is a configuration of durations which will be used in exponential backoff strategy between retries. (see [below for nested schema](#nestedatt--spec--to--default--tcp--back_off))
+- `back_off` (Attributes) BackOff is a configuration of durations which will be used in an exponentialbackoff strategy between retries. (see [below for nested schema](#nestedatt--spec--to--default--tcp--back_off))
-- `num_retries` (Number) NumRetries is the number of attempts that will be made on failed (and retriable) requests.
+- `num_retries` (Number) NumRetries is the number of attempts that will be made on failed (andretriable) requests.
+If not set, the default value is 1.
-- `per_try_timeout` (String) PerTryTimeout is the amount of time after which retry attempt should timeout.
-Setting this timeout to 0 will disable it.
-Default is 15s.
+- `per_try_timeout` (String) PerTryTimeout is the maximum amount of time each retry attempt can takebefore it times out.
+If not set, the global request timeout for the routewill be used.
+Setting this value to 0 will disable the per-try timeout.
-- `rate_limited_back_off` (Attributes) RateLimitedBackOff is a configuration of backoff which will be used when the upstream returns one of the headers configured. (see [below for nested schema](#nestedatt--spec--to--default--tcp--rate_limited_back_off))
+- `rate_limited_back_off` (Attributes) RateLimitedBackOff is a configuration of backoff which will be used whenthe upstream returns one of the headers configured. (see [below for nested schema](#nestedatt--spec--to--default--tcp--rate_limited_back_off))
 - `retry_on` (List of String) RetryOn is a list of conditions which will cause a retry.
-Available values are: [Canceled, DeadlineExceeded, Internal, ResourceExhausted, Unavailable].

 <a id="nestedatt--spec--to--default--tcp--back_off"></a>
 ### Nested Schema for `spec.to.default.tcp.back_off`

 Optional:

-- `base_interval` (String) BaseInterval is an amount of time which should be taken between retries.
-Must be greater than zero.
-Values less than 1 ms are rounded up to 1 ms. Default is 25ms.
+- `base_interval` (String) BaseInterval is an amount of time which should be taken between retries.Must be greater than zero.
+Values less than 1 ms are rounded up to 1 ms.
-- `max_interval` (String) MaxInterval is a maximal amount of time which will be taken between retries.
-Default is 10 times the 'BaseInterval'.
+- `max_interval` (String) MaxInterval is a maximal amount of time which will be taken between retries.Default is 10 times the 'BaseInterval'.

 <a id="nestedatt--spec--to--default--tcp--rate_limited_back_off"></a>